 NIPT requires a single blood draw which poses no threat to the fetus, and can be done as early as 10 weeks’ gestation.

 Please note: We have limited the information provided in the public domain to ensure that we comply with TGA requirements.
-As such, certain sections of this site are password protected and available for viewing by ‘doctors-only’ website; please contact us on 1800 010 447 for access.
+As such, certain sections of this site are password protected and available for viewing by ‘doctors-only’; please contact us on 1800 010 447 for access.

 How Does NIPT Work?

 NIPT helps healthcare professionals give expectant parents accurate information about the most common fetal aneuploidies (abnormalities of chromosome number) and chromosome deletions.
 By delivering clear information about these chromosomal disorders earlier in pregnancy, NIPT may minimise anxiety and reduce the need for follow-up invasive procedures due to false positive results.

 NIPT involves testing millions of short fragments of DNA in maternal plasma.
 Some of these fragments will have come from the placenta, and most will be from the mother.

 For the detection of aneuploidies, the number of fragments derived from each chromosome is determined by the Harmony Prenatal Test.
 In a mother with a chromosomally normal fetus (euploid), the proportion of fragments from each chromosome will be within a narrow normal range.
 But if the fetus has an abnormal number of chromosomes, the fetal contribution for that chromosome will be abnormal and will distort the overall proportion.